haofengac/MonoDepth-FPN-PyTorch/README.md

 ### KITTI Dataset
 * The KITTI dataset consists of 61 outdoor scenes with “city”, “road”, and “residential” categories.
-* Following previous works, we used the same to fill in the missing values of the sparse depth maps in the training set.
+* Following previous works, we used the same NYU tool box to fill in the missing values of the sparse depth maps in the training set.
-* To compare with performances of previous studies, we employed the evaluation split used by Eigen et al.
+* To compare with the performances of previous studies, we evaluate on the Eigen test split of KITTI dataset.
 * For better visualization in quantitative evaluation, we filled in the missing depth value in the ground truth depth map.

 ## Model

 <p align="center"><img src='https://github.com/xanderchf/i2d/blob/master/architecture.png' width=600></p>

-* Used Feature Pyramid Network (FPN) with ResNet101 as backbone (shaded yellow), loaded ImageNet pretrained weight.
+* Used Feature Pyramid Network (FPN) with ResNet101 as backbone (shaded yellow), loaded ImageNet pretrained weight as weight initialization.
-* Used pixel shuffle for upsampling and fuse feature maps with add operation; bilinear interpolation is employed after pixel shuffle to tackle the problem of inconsistent size.
+* Used pixel-shuffle for upsampling and fuse feature maps with add operation; bilinear interpolation is employed after pixel-shuffle to deal with inconsistent feature map size.
 * Two consecutive 3x3 convolutions for feature processing.
-* No linearity in the top-down branch of FPN, and ReLU in other convolution layers, and Sigmoid in the prediction layer for better stability.
+* No non-linearity in the top-down branch of FPN, and ReLU in other convolution layers, and Sigmoid in the prediction layer for better stability.
 * Trained on the weighted sum of the depth loss, the gradient loss, and the normal loss for 20 epochs; gradient loss added after epoch 1, and normal loss added after epoch 10.
 * Outputs prediction of size ¼, and evaluated after bilinear upsampling.

 ## Loss Function